 The government will guarantee 70 per cent of these loans, with the lending institution bearing the rest of the risk.
 No personal guarantees will be taken on loans up to £250,000.

-So do shop around, do check current offers and do take qualified financial advice before taking out a loan.
+Do take qualified financial advice before taking out a loan.

 Government small business "bounce back loans" could be used to support your income.
 Applications for these closed at the end of March 2021, as did those for a Business Interruption Loan Scheme.